jrm90/vam_reputation_system/README.md

 BUGFIXES:

 - Now pilots cant view the block where the reputation is changed in their profiles.
 Only for staff with pilot_manager status.

+CHANGELOG:
+- Added a new icon for holidays in pilot options.